-Before you purchase a renewable energy system we strongly encourage you to read our Cogeneration Rules, Interconnection Policy and the Minnesota Interconnection Process & Technical Requirements guidelines all located below.
+Before you purchase a renewable energy system you to read our Cogeneration Rules, Interconnection Policy and the Minnesota Interconnection Process & Technical Requirements guidelines all located below.
 Your system can not be connected to the grid until it passes state inspection and interconnection is approved by Redwood Electric Cooperative.
 Failure to contact us from the beginning could lead to unexpected costs and delays in interconnection.

 Thinking of a Renewable Energy Investment?